Skip Navigation Links

 • Exploit: Immediately recognize and recall highly detailed esoteric lore regarding a subject with magical or legendary significance (GM's discretion applies).

-• Exploit: If you are using your Hermetic Ritual SFX you may also double the Ability trait you are stepping up and keep an extra die for your total.
+• Exploit: If you are using your Hermetic Ritual SFX you may keep an extra die for your total.

 Some Wizards take one or more Signature Exploits for their Wizard Vocation to represent specialized training, particularly esoteric lore, a personal quirk, or a practice of their specific subsect of Wizardry.
 This option offers an economical (in terms of Advances) and fun way to differentiate and add nuance to a Wizard; some thematically appropriate examples are provided below.